Monese Review (November 2023): You Might Be Surprised

 A trendy new feature that challenger banks are including in their apps is setting budgets.

-Much like Monzo and Starling, Monese has a dedicated section for setting budgets.
+Just like Monzo and Starling, Monese has a dedicated section for setting budgets.

-Press ‘budget’ and then ‘set a budget’.
+Click on ‘budget’ and then select ‘set a budget’.

 How to set a budget

-You can then set a limit and you’re done.
+You can then set a limit, and you’re done.

 confirming the budget amount